10xcoding/STATapp-BackEnd/README.md

 In the tables, edit the initial data as required, including users and functional areas.
 Note that the ticket priorities and ticket statuses can also be edited, but may have issues if they are not initialized to the defaults as defined in the csv files in the [loads folder](https://github.com/ffanizza10xcoding/STATapp-BackEnd/statapp/data/loads).

-Follow installation instructions for the [front end](https://github.com/ffanizza10xcoding/STATapp-WebApp).
+Follow installation instructions for the [front-end](https://github.com/ffanizza10xcoding/STATapp-WebApp).

 ## Using STAT

-Follow instructions for the [front end](https://github.com/ffanizza10xcoding/STATapp-WebApp) to use STAT.
+Follow instructions for the [front-end](https://github.com/ffanizza10xcoding/STATapp-WebApp) to use STAT.
 Note that currently, editing settings and default values requires using the SAP HANA Web-based Development Workbench.

 ## Built with